Supporting Activities for Children at Whalley Library

 What are the libraries activities for Children?

-Activities may include supporting staff with activities such as Baby bounce and rhyme, Storytime, Reading Groups/Trailblazers, Drama events, Craft activities, Digital learning/creative sessions, Games Sessions and Homework sessions and lots more.
+Activities may include supporting staff with activities such as Arts and Crafts, Baby bounce and rhyme, Storytime, Reading Groups/Trailblazers, Drama events, Craft activities, Digital learning/creative sessions, Games Sessions and Homework sessions and lots more.
 They work to engage the community and keep children engaged.

 What are we offering to you?